Booth Setup Tips

 Here are some additional ideas for dealing with wind issues:

 - Do not use sawtooth hooks to hang artwork.
 The wind can work them out of the canvas back.
-It is possible to overcome this by attaching a paperclip to the sawtooth hooks, and then hooking that into the display hook.
+It is possible to overcome this by attaching a paperclip or safety pin to the sawtooth hooks, and then hooking that into the display hook.
 This allows for more give as the wind blows back and forth.

 - Use wire attached to eye hooks or d-rings for the safest results.